 How to Answer "Why Did You Decide to Become a Teacher?"

-That way, you won't feel on the spot when this question comes up.
+As with any interview question, it'll be easier to respond if you prepare beforehand.
+That way, you won't be put on the spot when this question comes up.
 Take some time to consider why you gravitated toward teaching.

 Here are some strategies for framing your response:

-Be honest.
+Be Honest.
 What's driving you to become a teacher?
-One of the reasons interviewers ask this question is to get a sense of your motivations.
-Be genuine and thoughtful in discussing the considerations that led you to this profession.
+One of the reasons interviewers ask this question is to get a sense of your motivators.

+Reasons to Become a Teacher.
+Many teachers discover that their love of children draws them to teaching, or that their own love of learning makes them passionate about teaching.
+Some teachers enter the profession because they're eager to make a difference—people tend to remember their teachers for an entire lifetime, long after school is over.
 Others are inspired by a teacher earlier in their education who had a positive impact on them.
 A teacher may be seen as a leader, a mentor, or even a surrogate parental figure.

+Describing a Favorite Teacher.
 It might naturally lead to a related interview question about the best teacher you ever had, or who your favorite teacher was and why.
 This question addresses more than just your chosen career; it also shines a light on how you function as an employer since a teacher is essentially the first boss or manager of your work, albeit in an academic environment.

 Did you respect your teacher because she was patient and tolerant or perhaps because she took the time to offer you extra help?
 The interviewer will be interested in your explanation as to which traits you admired in your teacher because it lends insight into what kind of management style you prefer and what approach enables you to thrive.